Air consists of nitrogen. Revolutionary change in air composition

 • Chemical industry - production of ammonia, soap, plastics.

-• Filling of spherical shells in meteorology.
+• Filling spherical shells in meteorology.

 • Rocket fuel.

-• Cooling of electrical generators.
+• Cooling of electric generators.

 Xenon